killercoda/scenarios-ica/resilience-and-fault-injection/step2/text.md

-Configure 4 retries with 3s timeout in between for the `httpbin` service.
+Configure 100 retries in between for the `httpbin` service.
 Verify that it takes around 12s when you hit `httpbin:8000/status/500` error url.

 ```plan
 kubectl apply -f /root/solutions/step2-retries.yaml